institutlouismalarde/covid-travel-testing/V1_code/README.md

 Code for analysis of arrival travel testing data in French Polynesia.

-_Note: this is currently a working repository, so non-archived code and data are likely to change over time_

 ### Quick start guide

 First, set local path in R to GitHub directory, e.g.: